Priyasunil26/Documentation/Documentation.md

     Detailed steps can be found in the following documentation: [Reset Application Database on Windows](https://help.boldbi.com/utilities/bold-bi-command-line-tools/reset-application-database/#windows)

     **Note:**
-    -In the Advance mode configuration,there are three database. when resetting, enter the Bold ID database name as the database name.
+    - In the Advance mode configuration,there are three database. when resetting, enter the Bold ID database name as the database name.
     - In the Simple mode configuration, there is only one database.
 When resetting, enter the name of that database
 - If you encounter issues with the Bold BI application after resetting, navigate to http://localhost:56573/ums/sites.
 Then, click on the three dots on the right and select "Edit".
 ![edit sites](images/editsites.png)